IMG_20191109_121537.jpg

 5483a411-6334-43c0-8095-da37324299b2.JPG

-Each residency stay is tailored according to the invited curator’s interests: combining studio visits, professional engagements, and public lectures.
+Each residency is individually tailored to the invited curator’s interests and research focus.
+Programs typically include studio visits, professional encounters, and public lectures, creating a space for in-depth engagement, critical reflection, and learning.

 26473eea-ffc8-4325-b22f-b62973b3f498.jpg